mariuszsienkiewicz/mariuszsienkiewicz/README.md

 - 👋 Hi, I’m @mariuszsienkiewicz
 - 👀 I’m interested in software development and backend development
-- 🌱 I’m currently learning Symfony framework and Vala programming language
+- 🌱 I’m currently learning the Symfony framework and the Vala programming language
 - 📫 To contact me, send an email to mariusz.sienkiewicz.it@gmail.com

 <!---